huggingface/open-r1/recipes/README.md

-**TODO:** we will add more recipes in the future, just like aligning the manual, this is the purpose of adding recipes to this project.
+**TODO:** we will add more recipes in the future, just like alignment-handbook, this is the purpose of adding recipes to this project.